BeastMode901/Europe-s-Top-5-League-Analysis/README.md

 13. Which players have been with their current club for at least 5 years?

 ### Interesting Queries
-Q4- How does the market value of players compare across the leagues?
+Q4- How does the market value of players vary among the leagues?

 ```` SQL
  	WITH Leage_Market_Value AS (